 If you don’t have anything in writing, tell us:

-The only exceptions are in cases involving access and correction, where harm is not relevant.
+The only exceptions are in cases involving access to, and correction of, your personal information where harm is not relevant.

 Harm can be:

-Breaches of the privacy principles are serious, and should be brought to the attention of the Privacy Commissioner.
-Even if - legally speaking - there's no “interference with an individual’s privacy”, the Commissioner still encourages agencies to improve how they deal with personal information.
+Breaches of the privacy principles are serious and should be brought to the attention of the Privacy Commissioner.
+Even if, legally speaking, there is no “interference with an individual’s privacy”, the Commissioner might still want to follow up with the agency concerned how they can improve the way they deal with personal information.